 How can you deal with changes?

 It’s time to start practicing kegel exercise that supports strengthening your pelvic floor.
-Try to avoid drinking any fluid at late night that helps to cut your bathroom trips.
+Try to avoid drinking any fluid at late night which helps to cut your bathroom trips.
 Also, sleep on your left side because it is best for the baby’s circulation.

 Pregnancy, childbirth, and the preceding few months with a new child are unlike every other time in life.
 They are complete with the latest experiences, excellent uncertainty, upheavals, and lots of new emotions.